 There is a lot of green washing and it can be confusing to buy something that is completely what they claim and we like to consider ourselves pretty knowledgeable on the subject and yet we still come across terms that confuse us and we have to research so we figured we would tell you about our certification and what some of these terms you come across mean.

-Let's start with the naughty one.
+Let's start with the naughty ones.

-Biodegradable - ( with the exception of Australia and France that have a real standard) is something that will break down in under 1000 years to break down and by this definition , very few things aren't biodegradable and there is no guarantee as to the damage it will do to the environment when it breaks down, so it really doesn't mean anything as the only things we could think of that aren't biodegradable is glass, silicone and plutonium rods.
+Biodegradable - ( with the exception of Australia and France that have a real standard) is something that will break down in under 1000 years and by this definition , very few things aren't biodegradable and there is no guarantee as to the damage it will do to the environment when it breaks down, so it really doesn't mean anything as the only things we could think of that aren't biodegradable is glass, silicone and plutonium rods.